-Sends can be moved or copied to other tracks, or to other positions on the same track using conventional drag and drop.
+Sends can be moved and copied to other tracks, or to other positions on the same track using conventional drag and drop.
 Sends can be dropped to create new sends at the destination, or dropped onto existing send assignments to replace them.

-Sends can only be moved and copied to tracks with compatible send formats (for example, mono-to-mono and stereo-to-stereo).
+Sends can be moved and copied to tracks with compatible send formats (mono or stereo).
 Pro Tools alerts you when you try to move or copy a send to an incompatible destination.
-(For more information, see "Send Format and Track Compatibility" on page 24).
+(For more information, see "Send Format and Track Compatibility" on page 23).